 Coverage of non-redwood parks throughout the San Francisco Bay Area.

-Many of the redwood parks south of San Francisco are completely or partially closed due to damage from fires in 2020 and 2021.
+Many of the redwood parks south of San Francisco are partially closed due to damage from fires in 2020 and 2021.
 All redwood parks north of San Francisco are open as normal.

 Most remaining old growth redwoods are in six large parks, but a lot of other parks have small old-growth groves that are very scenic.
 The best parks usually have the words “Redwoods State Park” in their names.